AlfredoPardo-zz/security-testable-flask-api/README.md

 # Security-testable Flask API

-I will start from scratch using the example in the [Flask Restplus Website](https://flask-restplus.readthedocs.io/en/stable/example.html)
+## Switching to an Scalable Model

+Following the scalable [example](https://flask-restplus.readthedocs.io/en/stable/scaling.html) of flask-restplus, and using the [previous base](https://github.com/AlfredoPardo/security-testable-flask-api-pv/tree/01-Flask-Restplus-example) I created a small API with customers, cloud_providers, and cloud_accounts.

-1. Assuming you're using linun and python 3, create a virtual environment:
+1. Assuming you're using linux and python 3, create a virtual environment:

 > $ python3 -m venv venv